 Put this way, let’s suppose you want to take sugar out of your life because you realize the influence it has on your belly fat.
 If you tell your friends and family about it, then they will try their best to keep you away from all the tempting food that increases your craving for sugar.
 It not only makes the process of adopting good habits easy but also boosts your confidence, thanks to their moral support which adds a lot in achieving your goal to develop a good habit.

 Celebrating small wins brings you the motivation towards achieving something bigger.
 It not only helps you in minimizing the chances of slipping back into the old habit but also pushes you towards making a good habit part of your life.

-When you reward yourself for making progress, you stimulate the reward circuit of your brain that give you a sense of achievement and motivates you to do even better.
+When you reward yourself for making progress, you stimulate the reward circuit of your brain that gives you a sense of achievement and motivates you to do even better.